FVenmans/Litigation/README.md

 # Litigation
 This is the code associated with the paper "The Effect of litigation on firm value" published in Nature Sustainability.
-The excell file of August contains the filing and decision dates and event categories. the excell file of March contains the firm identifier codes.
+The excell file contains the filing dates, decision dates the firm identifier codes (gvkey) and event categories.
-The .do files have the stata code, the first file builds up the database (and requires company returns, which are proprietary data which we cannot provide).
+The first .do file builds up the database in Stata.
+Building upt the database requires company returns, which are proprietary data which we cannot provide, you can get them yourself at crsp.
 The file factors.dta contains the risk-free rate, market return, smb and hml factors for both the US and EU and is open source from Ken French's website.
-The second .do file does the statistical analysis, and builds the tables of the paper.
+The second .do file converts the data into the correct shape runs the statistical analysis, and builds the tables of the paper.